Testing Center of Sanitation & Environment Technic Institute 10/13/11

 There shall be storage areas, as needed, for feed, bedding, supplies, and equipment.
 Storage areas for feed and bedding shall be protected against infestation or contamination.
 Perishable supplies shall be preserved by appropriate means.

 Specifically, your company failed to provide storage space that protected against infestation or contamination by storing animal feed next to and touching an overfilled, open refrigerator that held carcasses of laboratory animals.
-In addition, (b)(4)
+In addition, the door to the feed and bedding storage room did not close flush to the floor, leaving a gap large enough for rodents and insects to enter.
+Moreover, there is no system in place to control entry of rodents or insects into the facility.

 Your company’s response states that arrangements have been made to provide a new room to store feed and bedding.
 Furthermore, it includes that your company will improve methods to protect against infestation and contamination within the next 30 days.
 Your response is inadequate because there is no description of the new storage room for feed and bedding, including documentation of how this new room meets the requirements of 21 CFR 58.45.
 In addition, a description of the methods put in place to protect against infestation and contamination was not included.